skooter500/OOP-2021-2022/README.md

 Put your Roots Down

 Put your roots down

 Put your feet on the ground

 Can you hear what she says

 Are you listening?
 X2

 Sweet sound of the water,

 as it moves across the stones

-Same sound as the blood in your body
-, as it moves across your bones
+Same sound as the blood in your body, as it moves across your bones

 Are you listening, ooh ooh x2